Lab-Grown Human Spinal Cord Heals After Injury: 'Dancing Molecules' Approach Paralysis Treatment

 What Are Spinal Cord Organoids and Why Do They Matter?

 Organoids are three-dimensional structures grown from stem cells that self-organize to mimic the architecture and function of real organs.
-The Northwestern team developed spinal cord organoids that represent the most anatomically accurate laboratory model of the human spinal cord to date.
+The Northwestern team developed spinal cord organoids that represent one of the most anatomically accurate laboratory models of the human spinal cord to date.
 These miniature structures contain the key cell types found in real spinal cords, including neurons, astrocytes, and oligodendrocytes, arranged in patterns that resemble the natural tissue architecture.

 The researchers used these organoids to model different types of spinal cord injuries, including contusion (bruising) and transection (cutting) injuries.
 The injured organoids reproduced key pathological features seen in real human SCI, including acute inflammation, reactive astrocytosis (scar-forming cell activation), and the formation of glial scars — dense barriers of scar tissue that block nerve regeneration in actual patients.
 This fidelity to real injury biology makes the organoids a powerful platform for drug testing.